Wanderer0074348/Terminal_Music_Player_python_project/README.md

 This is a terminal python project to learn the basics of os.sys calls and also work with other apps like mpv and packages like youtube dl and youtube search.

 # This project works on
-This project currently only works on linux
+This project currently only works on linux.

 It uses mpv as the media player

 Ability to run it on windows will be added in the near future after all wishful upgrades are in place.